CTJ-UT/U-SWIFT-A-Unified-Surface-Wave-Inversion-Framework-with-Transformer/README.md

 # SiDLIF: A Scale-Invariant Deep Learning-Based Inversion Framework for Surface-Wave Dispersion Curves via Physics-Guided Normalization

-SiDLIF is a physics-guided deep learning framework for inverting **fundamental-mode Rayleigh-wave dispersion curves** into shear-wave velocity ((V_S)) profiles.
+SiDLIF is a physics-guided deep learning framework for inverting **fundamental-mode Rayleigh-wave dispersion curves** into shear-wave velocity ($V_S$) profiles.

-The framework exploits the scaling properties of surface-wave dispersion to transform dispersion curves and corresponding velocity profiles into **dimensionless representations**.
+By exploiting the scaling properties of surface-wave dispersion, SiDLIF transforms dispersion curves and their corresponding $V_S$ profiles into **dimensionless representations**.
 This decouples the learned inverse mapping from absolute depth and velocity scales, allowing the same pretrained model to be applied to problems ranging from shallow near-surface investigations to crustal-scale imaging without site-specific retraining.

-This repository provides the implementation of the paper:
+This repository provides the implementation of the manuscript:

 **“SiDLIF: A Scale-Invariant Deep Learning-Based Inversion Framework for Surface-Wave Dispersion Curves via Physics-Guided Normalization”**